What is Agile project management?—A strength or weakness?

 Phase 1: Envision

-This envision phase is where the vision for the project is created.
+This envision phase is where the vision for the agile project is created.
 It covers What, Who, When, and How getting the project delivered is concerned.
 The phase focuses on the final product and the scope of the project

 Phase 2: Speculate

 The next phase is speculation.
-This phase encourages brainstorming, collaboration, and creative thinking of how the project should progress.
+This phase encourages brainstorming, collaboration, and creative thinking of how the agile project should progress.
 This is where people involved in the project discuss what’s possible to achieve and what’s out of reach—while also allowing enough flexibility to CHANGE if necessary.

 Phase 3: Explore